 BWS has been found across different population groups.
 Approximately one in 13,700 people have BWS.
 Some researchers believe this number could be an underestimate.

 How is BWS diagnosed?

-The diagnosis of BWS is clinical, meaning that it is based primarily on physical features.
-BWS is suspected in children who are larger than expected for their age, especially if growth is not symmetrical (the same on both sides).
+The diagnosis of BWS is clinical, meaning that it is based primarily on physical signs.
+BWS is suspected in children who are larger than expected for their age, especially if growth is not symmetrical, meaning the same on both sides.
 An enlarged tongue and abdominal wall defect, primarily omphalocele, are also considered to be common features.
 There are many other features that may be seen in some children with BWS.
 However, not every child with BWS will have every feature.
 Features are listed as major (common) or minor (less common).
 It is generally agreed that at least one major feature and two minor features are required for a diagnosis of BWS:

 - Macrosomia (large body size)